eclipse-kura/kura/docs/references/rest-apis/rest-session-api.md

 ### GET/xsrfToken
   * **REST API path** : /services/session/v1/xsrfToken
   * **description** : Gets the XSRF token associated with the current session.
-It is not necessary to call this method again until the session expires, the obtained token is valid as long as the current session is valid.
+It is not necessary to call this method again until the current session expires, the obtained token is valid as long as the current session is valid.
   * **responses** :
       * **200**
           * **description** : Request succeeded, the XSRF token is returned in response body.